 Rick Keller is an outdoors and hiking enthusiast and has a healthy and tremendous respect for nature, conservation, and the environment.

-Although Rick is trained as and remains employed as a physician, he hopes to gain more experience and opportunities in photography to further explore aesthetics and creativity, refine his direction and skill, and expand his portfolio.
-For the past year, he has been a contributor for the popular on-line photography publication, Photography Life, and has authored numerous articles on light, visualization, composition, and technique.
+Even though Rick is trained as and remains employed as a physician, he hopes to gain more experience and opportunities in photography to explore aesthetics and creativity, refine his direction and skill, and expand his portfolio.
+For the past two years, he has been a contributor for the popular on-line photography publication, Photography Life, and has authored numerous articles on light, visualization, composition, and technique.

 After having started with a digital format, Rick photographs predominantly with film using various formats (8x10", 4x5", 6x7 cm, 6x4.5 cm, and 35mm).
 He enjoys color and black and white film; slide and print film; panchromatic and orthochromatic emulsions; and daylight-balanced, tungsten-balanced, infrared, and x-ray film.

-Currently, Rick is in the midst of his journey into the realm of large format photography using both vintage and modern tools: Cherrywood view cameras, monorail view cameras, an assortment of plasmat, tessar, dialyte, double gauss, Dagor, and process lenses, and a sheet film scanner.
+Currently, Rick is in the midst of his journey into the realm of large format photography using both vintage and modern tools: Cherrywood and monorail view cameras; an assortment of plasmat, tessar, dialyte, double gauss, Dagor, and process lenses; and a sheet film scanner.